Generated regional West Virginia river scene for Shavers Fork River planning; not an exact location photo

 If Shavers Fork is high, warm, crowded, road-limited, or rule-complicated, compare Seneca Creek, Elk River, or Greenbrier River West Fork before forcing the same reach.

-Check current WVDNR regulations before fishing Shavers Fork.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check current WVDNR rules before fishing Shavers Fork.
 Delayed-harvest dates, stocked sections, fly or bait rules, and harvest rules can differ by reach.

 Bowden and lower Shavers Fork